-Listed below are seven of the most frequent error codes you may find on your Nest thermostat.
-We’ll review the basics of each error code on top of how you could fix it and the approximate cost to do so.
-Remember that while the investment will ultimately hinge on the specific Nest model, you can count on paying about $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific hardware necessary to finish repairs.
+Listed below are seven of the most frequent error codes you may discover on your Nest thermostat.
+We’ll walk you through the basics of each error code as well as how you might address it and the projected cost to do so.
+Remember that while the investment will ultimately hinge on the specific Nest model, you can anticipate paying between $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific parts necessary to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is detached from the system.
+This critical error code is limited to new models of the Nest thermostat and appears when the power is disconnected from the system.
 Because this is a critical power error, the thermostat will swap to the backup battery system.
 The error message will remain on display until the issue is resolved.

 Losing power to your Nest thermostat can be for several reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have appeared further along in your home’s electrical system.
+The wiring could have disconnected or become damaged, or a disconnection could have appeared further along in your home’s electrical system.
 This could be the circuit breaker, fuse box or system switch.
-A certified technician should check electrical connections and wiring until they uncover the root of the problem.
+A certified technician can check electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not just a software error.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start inspecting connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not simply a software error.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.

-They’ll detach the power and slowly look at each wire, making sure they are fully attached into the connector with the proper amount of bare copper.
-After they locate the damaged connector, it can be replaced for a new one.
+They’ll shut off the power and slowly inspect each wire, making sure they are fully placed into the connector with the proper amount of uncovered copper.
+When they locate the damaged connector, it can be replaced for a new one.

 e195 – Critical

 This critical error code can appear when the weather outside is especially hot.
-The HVAC system can fail and stop sending power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will finally shut down.
-Presuming the breakers are on, you can inspect a few other places before contacting a professional technician.
+The HVAC system can break down and stop sending power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will finally turn off.
+Presuming the breakers are on, you can search a couple of other places before contacting a professional technician.

-Since this error can consume your thermostat’s battery, the first step may be restoring enough power to figure out if this specific error code is what you’re dealing with.
-You can separate the thermostat from its base and supply power with a USB cable.
-If it displays error code 195, you may continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it will likely be best to contact a pro.
+As this error can consume your thermostat’s battery, the first step might be supplying enough power to determine if this specific error code is what you’re dealing with.
+You can separate the thermostat from its base and provide power through a USB cable.
+Assuming it displays error code 195, you should continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t detect anything wrong with these components, it will probably be best to call a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical error with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
-This may stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
-Your technician needs to cautiously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
+This may stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
+The technician should cautiously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it could still prevent you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving adequate power.
-You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Although this error code isn’t critical, it may still prevent you from using the Nest thermostat like normal.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining enough power.
+You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-With installation of a Nest Power Connector, you may notice error code E297 show up.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
+During installation of a Nest Power Connector, you may notice error code E297 be displayed.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
 If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

 Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excessive power is transported using the Nest’s wiring, it may damage internal components and could even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to turn the power off straightaway.
-You can then get a hold of a professional technician with the necessary experience diagnosing and fixing electrical issues.
+If excess power is transported through the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to protect from electrical damage, it’s suggested to shut the power off as soon as you can.
+You can then get in touch with a professional technician with the proper experience diagnosing and fixing electrical malfunctions.

 e73 – Critical

-This could be as simple as the breaker being switched off, but it can also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s time to contact a local professional.
+This could be as easy as the breaker being shut off, but it can also be something with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
+If nothing seems to be out of place, it’s time to contact a local professional.